Serie A: Tiebreaking

 Between 2006–07 and 2021–22, the tiebreakers currently used for all places to decide the scudetto winner if necessary, though this was never needed.
-Prior to 2005–06, a play-off would immediately be used if teams were tied for first place, a European qualification spot, or a relegation spot.
+Before 2005–06, a play-off would immediately be used if teams were tied for first place, a European qualification spot, or a relegation spot.
 In some past years, the playoff was a single game at a neutral site while in others it was a two-legged tie decided by aggregate score.
-A playoff game has never been needed since the tiebreaking format changed.

 The only time a playoff was used to decide the champion occurred in the 1963–64 season when Bologna and Inter both finished on 54 points.
 Bologna won the playoff 2–0 at the Stadio Olimpico in Rome to win the scudetto.
-Playoff games were used on multiple occasions to decide European competition qualifications (most recently in 1999–2000) and relegation (most recently in 2004–05).
+Playoff games have been used on multiple occasions to decide European competition qualifications (most recently in 1999–2000) and relegation (most recently in 2022–23).

 Clubs

 Before 1929, many clubs competed in the top level of Italian football as the earlier rounds were competed up to 1922 on a regional basis then interregional up to 1929.
 Below is a list of Serie A clubs who have competed in the competition since it has been a league format (68 in total).